rohit11544/CUDA-Cpp-Projects/README.md

 | MatrixMul    |         6.885             |         5.3015            |
 | SumReduction |         1.9601            |         1.5442            |
 | VectorAdd    |         0.9377            |         0.5717            |
+There is an improvement in time of 23% for MatrixMul, 21.21% in SumReduction and 39% in VectorAdd.

 ## Cooprative Groups

 | Operation          | Without Cooprative Groups (msec)    |  With Cooprative Groups (msec)      |
 | -------------------|:-----------------------------------:|:-----------------------------------:|
 | BinarySumReduction |         0.1088                      |         0.0875                      |
+There is an improvement from 0.1088 ms to 0.0875 ms.

 * This repository contains the cuda code in c++ for  the above optimizations.
 * And also the kernal report using Nsight Compute profiler.